 - 87.5 All appeals before the EAB subcommittee must be presented in person by the high school principal or his/her designee who must be an assistant principal in that high school or the athletic director.
 The student, parents or guardians or other representatives may appear in person before the ERB/MIAC subcommittee.
+The four standards which must be addressed in an appeal are: - 87.5.1 The rule works an undue hardship on the student; and - 87.5.2 Granting the waiver will not result in an unfair competitive advantage; and - 87.5.3 Address how this waiver will impact the home school student body; and - 87.5.4 The waiver would not conflict with the general well-being of MIAA interscholastic athletic objectives.

+87.6 Accountability

-The four standards which must be addressed in an appeal are: - 87.5.1 The rule works an undue hardship on the student; and - 87.5.2 Granting the waiver will not result in an unfair competitive advantage; and - 87.5.3 Address how this waiver will impact the home school student body; and - 87.5.4 The waiver would not conflict with the general well-being of MIAA interscholastic athletic objectives. - 87.6 Accountability - 87.6.1 Waiver approvals can be withdrawn at any time if new or misinformation is brought to light.
-The school may be entitled to a new hearing. - 87.6.2 The MIAA Board of Directors has the jurisdiction to require the following: The principal must conduct an investigation and report the findings, in writing, back to the MIAA Board of Directors. - 87.6.3 The principal and school personnel may be required to attend a hearing with the MIAA Board of Directors. - 87.6.4 Sanctions will be determined by the MIAA Board of Directors and may include: - 87.6.4.1 The suspension of school personnel from attendance at MIAA Tournaments. - 87.6.4.2 Team suspensions; - 87.6.4.3 Fines; and - 87.6.4.4 Any other sanctions deemed appropriate by the MIAA Board of Directors - 87.6.5 All findings and sanctions will be reported to the school Principal, Superintendent and Chair of the School Committee. - Pioneer Valley Interscholastic Athletic Conference (PVIAC) has been delegated by the MIAA Board of Directors to deal with some student eligibility waivers from their schools.
-Decisions made by the PVIAC Eligibility Appeals Board (EAB) are final.
-Voted out by BOD on 6/12/24, per PVIAC request.
+- 87.6.1 Waiver approvals can be withdrawn at any time if new or misinformation is brought to light.
+The school may be entitled to a new hearing. - 87.6.2 The MIAA Board of Directors has the jurisdiction to require the following: The principal must conduct an investigation and report the findings, in writing, back to the MIAA Board of Directors. - 87.6.3 The principal and school personnel may be required to attend a hearing with the MIAA Board of Directors. - 87.6.4 Sanctions will be determined by the MIAA Board of Directors and may include: - 87.6.4.1 The suspension of school personnel from attendance at MIAA Tournaments. - 87.6.4.2 Team suspensions; - 87.6.4.3 Fines; and - 87.6.4.4 Any other sanctions deemed appropriate by the MIAA Board of Directors - 87.6.5 All findings and sanctions will be reported to the school Principal, Superintendent and Chair of the School Committee.